luciolucio/rol/README.markdown

 ## Roadmap

-* Put deliver_method in the user object
+* Put delivery_method in the user object
 * Save the original message body in the Expense object
 * Fix the problem where &lt;br&gt; tags appear when the description is changed
 * Archive the processed message